-(c) No bill or resolution shall be passed or concurred in without two (2) readings.
-The first reading shall take place by acceptance of the bill or resolution and publication in the House Journal and the second after it has been placed upon the calendar.
-No bill or resolution upon the calendar shall be taken up for consideration unless copies thereof, in the form in which it was reported from committee, shall have been made available in print or electronically to the members no later than the rise of the House on the legislative day before the day on which it shall be in order for consideration.
-No matter of business on the calendar shall be considered upon its merits prior to the legislative day after it shall have been placed on the calendar except by vote of the majority of the members present and voting.
-The provisions of this paragraph shall not apply to Senate bills received by the House which are duplicates of House bills.
+17 (c) No bill or resolution shall be passed or concurred in without two (2) readings.
+The 18 first reading shall take place by acceptance of the bill or resolution and publication in the House 19 Journal and the second after it has been placed upon the calendar.
+No bill or resolution upon the 20 calendar shall be taken up for consideration unless copies thereof, in the form in which it was 21 reported from committee, shall have been made available in print or electronically to the 22 members no later than the rise of the House on the legislative day before the day on which it shall be in order for consideration.
+No matter of business on the calendar shall be considered upon its 23 24 merits prior to the legislative day after it shall have been placed on the calendar except by vote of 25 the majority of the members present and voting.
+The provisions of this paragraph shall not apply 26 to Senate bills received by the House which are duplicates of House bills.
+Those bills passing out 27 of committee on the last legislative day of the week shall be in order for placement on the 28 calendar or consent calendar as early as the first legislative day of the next week.

-(d) No more than fifty (50) public bills shall be considered upon their merits during any one (1) legislative day and no bill shall be brought before the body after 11:30 10:30 p.m., provided, however, that House bills returned from the Senate, Senate bills which are duplicates of and identical to House bills, corporate charter revocation bills, and solemnization of marriage bills and bills removed from the consent calendar may be considered notwithstanding this limit.
-Provided further, that Senate bills which are duplicates of and identical to House bills, and House bills returned from the Senate, may without objection be bundled and passed by one vote provided that they are provided to members electronically prior to consideration.
+(d) No more than fifty (50) public bills shall be considered upon their merits during any 30 one (1) legislative day and no bill shall be brought before the body after 10:30 p.m., provided, 31 however, that House bills returned from the Senate, Senate bills which are duplicates of and 32 identical to House bills, corporate charter revocation bills, and solemnization of marriage bills 33 and bills removed from the consent calendar may be considered notwithstanding this limit.
+34 Provided further, that Senate bills which are duplicates of and identical to House bills, and House bills returned from the Senate, may without objection be bundled and passed by one vote provided that they are provided to members electronically prior to consideration.
 In the case of bundled bills that contain identical and duplicate Senate bills, at the request of the Majority and Minority Leaders the House journal will reflect that the vote of the members on the bill is consistent with his or her vote on the duplicate House bill previously passed.
 Prior to the vote on a duplicate bill, it should be stated for the record and be made known to the body that the bill is identical.

-(e) The budget bill shall be prepared by Legislative Council.
-The budget bill shall not be considered by the House unless copies thereof as approved by the finance committee have been available to the members for seven (7) calendar days.
-For the purposes of calculating the seven (7) day requirement, the day of passage by the Finance Committee shall not be counted but the scheduled day for floor action shall be included in the calculation.
-No amendment which is intended to make a substantive change in the budget bill may be offered other than by the Chair of the finance committee, except with the agreement of two-thirds (2/3) of the members present, unless the text thereof shall have been submitted to the Legislative Council and made available to the members two (2) calendar days prior to the day on which the budget bill shall be in order for consideration.
+8 (e) The budget bill shall be prepared by Legislative Council.
+The budget bill shall not be 9 considered by the House unless copies thereof as approved by the finance committee have been 10 available to the members for seven (7) calendar days.
+For the purposes of calculating the seven 11 (7) day requirement, the day of passage by the Finance Committee shall not be counted but the 12 scheduled day for floor action shall be included in the calculation.
+No amendment which is 13 intended to make a substantive change in the budget bill may be offered other than by the Chair 14 of the finance committee, except with the agreement of two-thirds (2/3) of the members present, 15 unless the text thereof shall have been submitted to the Legislative Council and made available to 16 the members two (2) calendar days prior to the day on which the budget bill shall be in order for 17 consideration.